Detroit Lakes, Minnesota: Economy

 The city's economy is largely driven by summer tourism and seasonal population increases.
 A variety of health care services, retail stores, and service businesses are available to area residents and tourists.
-Detroit Lakes is home to approximately 15 chain and independent hotels.
-Numerous resorts in the area provide many additional units.
-The city's downtown offers a 135000 sqft shopping center, including Washington Square Mall.
-Most newer chain retail businesses, including discount and home centers, restaurants, and strip malls, are located along Highways 10 and 59.
+Detroit Lakes has about 15 chain and independent hotels.
+Numerous resorts in the area provide additional units.
+The city's downtown has a 135000 sqft shopping center, including Washington Square Mall.
+Most newer chain retail businesses, including discount and home centers, restaurants, and strip malls, are along Highways 10 and 59.
 The city is also home to a number of businesses servicing tourism ranging from sporting goods retailers to amusement parks and river tubing companies.
 With two industrial parks in the city's outskirts, it is also home to many manufacturing and industrial businesses.

+Top employers

+According to the City's 2023 Annual Comprehensive Financial Report, the city's largest employers are:

 Recreation

 In and around Detroit Lakes are several lakes used for fishing, boating, wake sports, sailing, jet-skiing, swimming, and freshwater scuba diving.
 Most prominent and heavily used is Detroit Lake, which features the mile-long city beach.
 The beach annually hosts the city's Independence Day celebration and fireworks display.
 In and around Detroit Lakes are 14 golf courses.
 The area also features an amusement park, a paintball arena, two river tubing companies, and a horseback riding ranch.
 The city also hosts the annual Becker County Fair.
 The Shrine Circus performs in Detroit Lakes each year at the Kent Freeman Arena.
-In the winter off-season, the area remains a popular recreation destination for ice fishing, snowmobiling, cross country skiing and downhill skiing and snowboarding at the newly renovated Detroit Mountain Recreation Area.
-The city is one of perhaps five in the Nation that has a park dedicated to the Grand Army of the Republic (rededicated on April 15, 2015).
+In the winter, the area is a popular destination for ice fishing, snowmobiling, cross country skiing, and downhill skiing and snowboarding at the Detroit Mountain Recreation Area.
+The city is one of perhaps three in the U.S. that have a park dedicated to the Grand Army of the Republic (rededicated on April 15, 2015).

 Culture

 Historic Holmes Theatre

-The Historic Holmes Theatre, a physical and organizational branch of the Detroit Lakes Community and Cultural Center complex, is a recently renovated Art Deco theatre that hosts year-round music, drama and dance performances.
-With seating for nearly 1,000, the theatre features a wide variety of professional national and international touring shows (including Arlo Guthrie, the Chinese Golden Acrobats, the New York Theatre Ballet, and the Guthrie Theater), local performing groups (Playhouse 412, Fargo/Moorhead Jazz Arts Group, Wadena Madhatters) and events (wedding receptions, business meetings, and Detroit Lakes' Annual Festival of the Birds).
+The Historic Holmes Theatre, a physical and organizational branch of the Detroit Lakes Community and Cultural Center complex, is an Art Deco theatre that hosts year-round music, drama, and dance performances.
+Seating nearly 1,000, the theatre features a wide variety of national and international touring shows (including Arlo Guthrie, the Chinese Golden Acrobats, the New York Theatre Ballet, and the Guthrie Theater), local performing groups (Playhouse 412, Fargo/Moorhead Jazz Arts Group, Wadena Madhatters), and events (wedding receptions, business meetings, and the Annual Festival of the Birds).